The Baron's Residence

 The current Baron and Baroness of North Cadbury live in Germany.
 Their present home is near Cologne, in the countryside called 'Bergisches Land'.
 Both are born and grown up in this region, nearby the district capital Bergisch Gladbach, the city they live in today.

-The City of Bergisch Gladbach is situated in the middle of the Bergisches Land, located in North Rhine-Westphalia, east of Cologne in Germany.
+The City of Bergisch Gladbach is situated in the middle of the Bergisches Land, located in North Rhine-Westphalia, east of Cologne.
 Bergisch Gladbach is twinned with the English cities Luton in Bedfordshire since 1956 and Runnymede in Surrey since 1965.

 The Bergisches Land